 Sometimes it takes a village, sometimes it takes a crowd.
-One thing is certain, it doesn't just take one or two individuals when i comes to crowdfunding for nonprofits.
-At YouHelp we emphasize the importance of campaign organizers' efforts.
+One thing is certain, it doesn’t just take one or two individuals when it comes to crowdfunding for nonprofits.
+At YouHelp we emphasize the importance of campaign organizers’ efforts.
 You must do the work for your campaign to be potentially successful.
-We have a unique 30-day chart that we have formulated for you to follow and raise the chances of reaching your funding goal.
+We have a unique 30-day marketing plan that we have formulated for you to follow and raise the chances of reaching your funding goal.

 Fundraising of any kind, is work – but seeing your idea come to fruition makes it all worthwhile.
 To raise money, you need to reach out to possible contributors and create excitement and stimulate interest in your nonprofit, small business, invention or emergency need.

 The interactive chart below is available to all campaigns once they go live from the navigation bar Tips and Templates tab.

 Are you ready to be truly engaged for thirty days after the campaign is approved?
 If not, let us know and we will take down your started project and put it up again when you’re ready.
 We’re here to help you succeed.